aws-samples/aws-codedeploy-appspec-assistant/README.md

 * Validates file extension
 * Validates YAML and JSON syntax
-* Does basic validation for ECS, Lambda, and EC2/On-Prem AppSpec file content
+* Does basic validation for ECS, Lambda, and Server (EC2/On-Prem) AppSpec file content
  * Validates type of values
  * Validates values that are required
  * Validates values that require specific strings